Clustered Federated Learning based on Nonconvex Pairwise Fusion: Theoretical guarantees

 where $ \Lambda_n=C^{-1} |{G}_{\min}|^{-1}c_1^{-1/2}\sqrt{2Ldn_{\min}^{-1}\log n} $, $C$ and $c_1$ are positive constants defined in Conditions (1) and (3), respectively. \end{theorem}

 Theorem \ref{thm:thm3} demonstrates that the objective function (1) has a local minimizer $\bm\omega^*$ that each element $\bm\omega_{i}^*$ of $\bm\omega^*$ stays within a ball of radius $\Lambda_n$ centered at the true model parameters $\bm\omega_{i}^{true}$. $\Lambda_n$ is the uniform convergence rate of the least squares estimator of model parameters of all devices when the cluster structure is known.
 Similar to the convergence rate of least squares estimators in the conventional setting, $\Lambda_n$ decreases at a rate proportional to the sample size of the smallest cluster.
-The hyperparameter $\lambda$ is critical in {FPFC}.
+The hyperparameter $\lambda$ is critical in FPFC.
 On the one hand, $\lambda$ must be less than the upper bound $b/a$ such that different devices in different clusters can be distinguished, while on the other hand, it must be greater than the lower bound listed in Theorem \ref{thm:thm3}, such that the devices in the same cluster can be grouped together.

-\section{PERFORMANCE EVALUATION}
+\section{Performance evaluation}

-In this section, we conduct extensive experiments to evaluate the performance of {FPFC}.
-We first describe the experiment setup, hyperparameter settings, and benchmark datasets.
+In this section, we conduct extensive experiments to evaluate the performance of FPFC.
+We first describe the experimental settings and benchmark datasets.
 Then, we show the advantage of the proposed regularization parameter tuning strategy.
-Finally, we present several variations of {FPFC} in practice.
-More experimental details are provided in Appendix E.
+Besides, we compare the performance of different methods in aspects of robustness, generality, and communication efficiency.
+We also present several variations of FPFC in practice.
+More experimental details are provided in Appendix E. Our code is released at \url{https://github.com/xueyu-ubc/FPFC}.

-\subsection{Experimental Settings}
+\subsection{Experimental settings}